inko-lang/inko/README.md

-# Aeon
+# Inko

-**NOTE:** Aeon is still a work in progress and in the very early stages.
+**NOTE:** Inko is still a work in progress and in the very early stages.
 For example, there's no website just yet, the compiler is in the super early stages, etc.

-Aeon is a gradually typed, interpreted programming language that combines the flexibility of a dynamic language with the safety of a static language.
-Aeon also combines elements from object oriented languages (e.g. classes and traits) with elements from functional programming languages (e.g. immutability by default).
+Inko is a gradually typed, interpreted programming language that combines the flexibility of a dynamic language with the safety of a static language.
+Inko also combines elements from object oriented languages (e.g. classes and traits) with elements from functional programming languages (e.g. immutability by default).

-Aeon allows writing of concurrent programs without having to worry about locking or data races.
-Furthermore Aeon comes with a high performance garbage collector based on [Immix][immix].
+Inko allows writing of concurrent programs without having to worry about locking or data races.
+Furthermore Inko comes with a high performance garbage collector based on [Immix][immix].

-Aeon borrows a lot of elements from other programming languages such as Ruby, Smalltalk, Erlang/Elixir, and Python.
+Inko borrows a lot of elements from other programming languages such as Ruby, Smalltalk, Erlang/Elixir, and Python.
 Whitespace is used for indentation as it leads to a good combination of compact and readable code.
-Aeon does not feature any special statements such as `if` or `switch`, instead almost everything is implemented using methods (safe for a few keywords such as `class`).
+Inko does not feature any special statements such as `if` or `switch`, instead almost everything is implemented using methods (safe for a few keywords such as `class`).